haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_1.md

 		for mask_byte1 in range(256):
 			test_mask = [mask_byte0,mask_byte1] + known_mask
 			test_key = [masked_key[0] ^ mask_byte0,masked_key[1] ^ mask_byte1] + known_key
-			# Skipped a step here: Assume masked all zero input is same as the mask itself.
+			# Apply mask to input
+			# ...which is just the mask itself for all zero msg so we can skip this step
 			test_ciphertext = a._crypt(test_mask,test_key,False,'ECB',None,False)
+			# Apply mask to output
 			masked_ciphertext = [p ^ q for p,q in zip(test_ciphertext,test_mask)]
 			if (masked_ciphertext == known_ciphertext):
 				print('Mask:',dump(test_mask))